Good Shepherd Lutheran Church Logo

 Quilt

-Quilting will meet on Wednesdays only from 9:30 a.m. until around 1:00 p.m. in Room 19.
-We have almost assembled all the quilts that were sewn during the pandemic – thank you Linda, Ruth and Kathy!
+We will meet on Wednesdays from 9:30 a.m. until around 1:00 p.m. in Room 19.

 Some Saturdays will be reserved for “work days” when we can get together and iron, cut and do some general cleaning of the room or accomplish special projects.
 We will let you know when those Saturdays will be!